overlookmotel/react-async-ssr/README.md

 `.renderToStringAsync()` supports any component which fits within React's convention for suspendable components.

-In it's `render()` method, the component should throw a Promise which will resolve when the data is loaded.
+In its `render()` method, the component should throw a Promise which will resolve when the data is loaded.
 When the promise resolves, the renderer will re-render the component and add it into the markup.

 #### Basic example